Tokyo in 3 Days

 Shinjuku really thin building

-All is watched over by Godzilla, who is climbing the cinema roof.
+All is watched over by Godzilla, who is peering over the cinema roof.

 Godzilla in Shinjuku